 Action Worksheet

 Name of Jurisdiction: Salem

-Diale / Verboughiliter
+Risk / Vulnerability

-Risk / Vulnerability Problem being Mitigated: Residents are not always prepared to manage on their own for up to 72
+Problem being Mitigated: Residents are not always prepared to manage on their own for up to 72

-Problem being Mitigated: hours following an event - especially an event which results in power
+hours following an event - especially an event which results in power

 outage or loss of utilities.
 This action item will improve the preparedness

 of individual households.

 Hazard(s) Addressed: All Hazards

-Tuzui u(s) Titui esseu: Action or Project
+Action or Project

 Action/Project Number: 1.1

 Name of Action or Project: Personal Preparedness Education/Awareness Program

-9 Local emergency responders and EMDs will promote Ready in 3 and
+Local emergency responders and EMDs will promote Ready in 3 and

 Action or Project other personal preparedness education programs through the distribution

 Description: of brochures, press releases and presentations at special events and

-- through the county health department and local government offices.
+through the county health department and local government offices.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through

 current technology, better planning and hazard mitigation activities.

 Estimated Cost: \$500 -\$3,500 estimated cost

 Benefits: Losses avoided by implementing this action include injuries and/or

 casualties, property damages, loss-of-function/displacement impacts, and

 emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD

 Organization/Department:

 Action/Project Priority: 27 - High Priority

-Timeline for Completion: On-going
+Timeline for Completion: On-going On-going

 Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods or

-T 101 .
-37 1 . services
+services

 Local Planning Mechanisms Hazard Mitigation Plan, LEOP

 to be Used in

-implementation, it any: Implementation, if any:
+Implementation, if any:

-Action Status Progress Report Not Started
+Progress Report

-N/A
+Action Status New

-Report of Progress IV/A
+Report of Progress N/A